DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/README.md

 <p align="center">
 <img src="https://github.com/DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/blob/main/images/style_loss_function.JPG" style="vertical-align:middle;margin:50px 50px">
  </p>
-As there are multiple layers involved in extracting the style and in the loss function, weights are assigned to loss function of every layer which finally gives the style loss function.
+As there are multiple layers involved in extracting the style and in the loss function, weights are assigned to loss function of every layer which finally gives the style loss function.<br/>
 <p align="center">
 <img src="https://github.com/DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/blob/main/images/style_loss_final_function.JPG" style="vertical-align:middle;margin:50px 50px">
  </p>

     - Complete Loss Function<br/>
 In order to make sure that the generated output image is similar to the content image in terms of their content and to style image in terms of their style and not the complete style image, loss function is introduced in the implementation with two separate parts content loss and style loss for calculating loss.
-With every iteration, the goal is to minimise the overall loss function so the we get the desired output image.
+With every iteration, the goal is to minimise the overall loss function so the we get the desired output image.<br/>
 <p align="center">
 <img src="https://github.com/DipikaPawar12/CV_Assignment6-7_Aanshi_Dipika/blob/main/images/total_loss_function.JPG" style="vertical-align:middle;margin:50px 50px">
  </p>